UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_00.md

 3. Differentiate when to use forking or branching as a collaboration strategy.
 4. Recognize the essential components of a pull request.
 5. Determine whether directly merging changes is preferable to first opening a pull request.
+6. Explain when GitHub issues are helpful and how to use them.

 Notes:
 In this module you will discover how to efficiently collaborate with Git and GitHub by using branches, forks and pull requests.